 We are only 3 months in, but already 2020 will go down in history as one of the most eventful years in recent history.

-As the Coronavirus situation continues, government measures of self isolation and social distancing has seen millions of employees move out of the office and become accustomed to 'working from home'.
+As the Coronavirus situation continues, government measures of self-isolation and social distancing have seen millions of employees move out of the office and become accustomed to working from home.

 Tip Number 1: Set up a dedicated workspace

 One of the most important things, when you are working from home, is ensuring you have a dedicated workspace that will be your new 'office'.